As France guarantees the right to abortion, other European countries look to expand access

 The former Communist-run Yugoslavia started expanding abortion rights in the 1950s and inscribed them in the 1974 Constitution, which said: “A person is free to decide on having children.
 This right can be limited only for the reasons of health protection.”

-After the federation split in bloody wars in the 1990s, its former republics kept old abortion laws.
+After the federation split in bloody wars in the 1990s, its former republics kept old abortion laws, but they are seen as stopping short of what France did Thursday in spelling out the guarantee.

-In Serbia, the 2006 Constitution states that “everyone has the right to decide on childbirth.”
+In Serbia, for example, the 2006 Constitution states that “everyone has the right to decide on childbirth.”
 There have been calls for this to be revoked, but only from marginal groups.

 In staunchly Catholic Croatia, influential conservative and religious groups have tried to get abortion banned but with no success.
 However, many doctors refuse to terminate pregnancies, forcing Croatian women to travel to neighboring countries for the procedure.
 In 2022, Croatia saw protests after a woman was denied an abortion although her baby had health issues.